manvirsinghh/presentation/README.md

 Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on github.com.
 You will need a supported web browser.

-You will need an account at github.com for parts of the Git lesson.
-Basic GitHub accounts are free.
-We encourage you to create a GitHub account if you don't have one already.

 For Debian/Ubuntu run